AndrewLao/React-TodoList/README.md

 - node 16.14 or later
 - npm version 8.3.1 or later
-- React default dependencies

-# Windows
+# Windows Dependencies

-Uses Tauri (Rust and its dependencies are required for this)
+- All dependencies for the Web version
+- Rust
+- Tauri

+Documentation for Rust and Tauri below:

 Install Rust [here](https://www.rust-lang.org/tools/install)

-To run on desktop, follow the `getting started` portion of the guide [here](https://tauri.studio/v1/guides/)
+For Tauri, follow the `getting started` portion of the guide [here](https://tauri.studio/v1/guides/)

+# Windows Install

 Once everything is set up run in order
 `npm install`